 - How long does it take to build a marketplace like Airbnb?

-4-6 months are needed to launch an MVP.
+At least 1,000 development hours are needed to launch a simple MVP.
 A full-featured app development timeline depends on your project's specifics and requirements.

 - How much does it cost to build a website like Airbnb?

 The price for MVP development starts at $45,000+.
 For more detailed information, reach out to your development partner.